leeofthetrees/rwxrob-2022-boost/week a 2/1667598226/README.md

 - host name stored in a file name etsy
 - everything after the colon is the path
   " everthing after the colon is the current path to where I am in the file system."

+# What's a directory
- inode is an entry in a table
+* inode is an entry in a table
  A directory is a table of inodes
  "A directory is a rooted node tree" - computer science = node = data science and algorithms